telerik/xaml-docs/getting-started/first-steps.md

 # First Steps

-This article explains how to get the Telerik UI for {{ site.framework_name }} controls in your project and start using them quickly.
+This article explains how to get the Telerik UI for WPF controls in your project and start using them quickly.

 Once you have your first simple control up and running, take a look at the [next steps](#next-steps) section to start exploring the control functionality in more details.